nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### MSS

 1. User requests to edit a task based on the index of the tasks and the new updated fields
 2. _Unburden_ updates the task to the given input fields and displays it to the user

-   Use case: ends
+	Use case ends

 ##### Extension

 1.1  User requests to edit a task based on an invalid index of tasks and the new updated fields <br>
 1.2  _Unburden_ shows an error message <br>

      Use case ends